novak-99/ex/docs/source/InformationTheory/binaryEntropy.rst

         A real number.

-THe binary entropy of a probability :math:`p` is defined as follows:
+The binary entropy of a probability :math:`p` is defined as follows:

 .. math::